 - Testing and recommendations on cloud environment and not good enough.

 Couchbase is less suited to smaller-scale systems as it is more complex to use and requires higher minimal resources than comparative solutions.

 Feature Scorecard Summary

 Couchbase is a multi-model NoSQL database for mission-critical applications.
 It is designed to help deliver ever-richer and ever more personalized customer and employee experiences.
-Built with powerful NoSQL technology, the Couchbase Data Platform was architected on top of an open source foundation for the massively interactive enterprise.
-The geo-distributed Engagement Database promises to provide developer agility and manageability, as well as performance at any scale.
+Built with NoSQL technology, the Couchbase Data Platform was architected on top of an open source foundation for the massively interactive enterprise.
+The geo-distributed Engagement Database promises to provide developer agility and manageability, as well as performance at scale.